EspaceNetworks/switch-user/README.md

 # switch-user
 A PHP library to switch the user a PHP script is running as.
-* When it's important to run not as the system admin user, but as a regular user.
+* Running a standard PHP web application, which creates files in its own application folders, as the system admin user, can cause serious problems.
+This library lets the PHP script switch to run as the regular user.